Waterford Early Learning: Understanding the Weekly Progress Report as a Teacher or Administrator

 This report will order the data for each student by their first week of usage in the selected time frame and include the following information:

-• Usage: minutes the student used the program during that week
+- Usage: Minutes the student used the program during that week

+- Current Level: This shows the student's current level in the program, along with the percentage of progress within that level.
 In the screenshot above, for example, Example Student was 28% through the Pre-Reading 1 level during the week of March 28th, 2022

-• Progress Towards Goal: represents the students’ progress towards their specific end of year goal.
+- Progress Towards Goal: Represents the students’ progress towards their specific end of year goal.

-• Mastery Percentage: this represents the number of objectives the student has mastered out of every objective encountered in that week
+- Mastery Percentage: This represents the number of objectives the student has mastered out of every objective encountered in that week

-• For example, if a student encountered 100 objectives in a week and mastered 75, their Mastery Percentage will display as 75%.
+- For example, if a student encountered 100 objectives in a week and mastered 75, their Mastery Percentage will display as 75%.

-• Highest Score: the strand with the highest score for the given week
+- Highest Score: the strand with the highest score for the given week

-• Lowest Score: the strand with the lowest score for the given week
+- Lowest Score: the strand with the lowest score for the given week